 After PBG's initial public offering in 1999, PepsiCo retained a non-controlling equity interest in PBG representing approximately 35.4% of the shares of PBG common stock and 100% of shares of PBG Class B common stock.
-As of the date of this proxy statement/prospectus, PepsiCo and its subsidiaries collectively own approximately 32.2% of the outstanding shares of PBG common stock and 100% of the shares of PBG Class B common stock, representing approximately 39.2% of the combined voting power of the outstanding shares of common stock and Class B common stock of PBG.
+As of the record date, PepsiCo and its subsidiaries collectively own approximately 31.7% of the outstanding shares of PBG common stock and 100% of the shares of PBG Class B common stock, representing approximately 38.6% of the combined voting power of the outstanding shares of common stock and Class B common stock of PBG.
 PepsiCo also owns approximately 6.6% of the outstanding shares of Bottling Group, LLC, PBG's principal operating subsidiary.